Skip to main content

 • realistic response time (not too fast, not too slow)

-• accurate response sequencing for non-idempotent transactions
+• accurate response sequencing for non-idempotent requests

 • continuously updated tokens like authentication, etc